We’ve answered the most common questions

 Earthing is the most common electric fence failure.
 Make sure the earthing is set up correctly.
 Also, there is a rare chance that lightning can hit your electric fence.
 A Lightning diverter is available from the shop to help reduce this from happening.

 Yes, we install the solar water pumps at your location.
-Simply request a quote for one of our 3 pumps, then we can find out where you are located and your full requirements, we’ll then put together a full quote for you.
+Simply request a quote for one of our water pumps, then we can find out where you are located and your full requirements, we will then put together a full quote for you.

 All Red Snap’r products are warranted to be free of defects in both material and workmanship for three years from the date of sale.
 This limited warranty does not apply if the defect in the product has been caused by misuse, improper installation, tampering, neglect or any other reason not related to defects.